githubhelp/playground/README.md

 function, it **will not be called**.

 > **NOTE** The method will return an empty JSON if the referenced object is not stringifiable.
 It will throw an error if the object has circular references.

+This is another line I believe will help us see what the problem is.